 The Aasta Hansteen development includes the joint development of the Luva, Haklang and Snefrid South fields.

 It is a strategically important project and is expected to facilitate the tie-up of future field developments.

-The site features the world's biggest SPAR platform and is scheduled to commence production in 2017.
+The site features the world’s biggest SPAR platform, which commenced production in 2018.

-The project, together with the Snefrid Norden development, will enable the Polarled pipeline to supply gas to Europe.
+The project, together with the Snefrid Norden development, enables the Polarled pipeline to supply gas to Europe.